sparkfun/SparkFun_GNSS_mosaic-X5/docs/web_interface.md

 #### Data Logging

-This video illustrates how users can configure the settings from data logging to the SD card.
+This video illustrates how users can configure the settings for data logging to the SD card.

 <center>
 <article class="video_desc2">